 R-Studio detects components of Apple RAID sets and creates their virtual RAIDs automatically.
 At the same time, R-Studio gives access to the individual components of the Apple RAID sets (hard drives and images).

 If recognized components of an Apple RAID, including disk images, are added to R-Studio later, it automatically adds them to their respective Apple RAID.

 When an automatically created Apple RAID is selected, R-Studio highlights its components.

 R-Studio shows the components of the Apple RAID on its MacOS Components tab.

 R-Studio shows broken Apple RAIDs in pink.

-R-Studio shows such Apple RAIDs in blue:
+R-Studio shows Apple RAIDs with manually added components in blue: